imr/Electric-VLSI/electric/README.txt

 ---------------- Build Electric from NetBeans IDE

-The devoleper release of NetBeans IDE 7.0 M2 already knows about Maven.
+Start NetBeans 6.9 or later.
+Open Maven project from <work-directory>/electric in NetBeans.
-In earlier releases it is necessary to install Maven NetBeans plugin "Tools|Plugins".
+It will show a small yellow exclaimation mark in "Projects" tab.
-Then open the Maven project <work-directory>/electric in NetBeans.
+Click right mouse button on the "electric" node in "Projects" tab and choose Clean And Build .

 ---------------- Discussion: